Ahsan-Shah056/Cafe-Pos-Pro/README.md

 - **Email Receipts:**
   - Sends receipts directly to the customer's university email (Gmail SMTP, configurable).
 - **Admin Panel:**
-  - User management: search, view, edit, delete users.
+  - User management: search, view, edit, delete users, **undo delete** with a popup.
-  - Transaction history: view all transactions, filter/search.
+  - Transaction history: view all transactions, filter/search, **download as CSV**.
+  - **Top Items Analytics:**
+    - View top sold items with a popup table.
+    - **Show All** or top 5, search/filter by item name, sort columns, and **export as CSV**.
+  - **Interactive Dashboard:** visually appealing, clickable metric cards for users, sales, transactions, and top item.
 - **Data Persistence:**
   - All user and transaction data stored in `pos_users.json`.
   - Email config in `config.json`.